The Fall Journal is here - Join the 1871 Club to get yours today

 In the boating and yachting world, there are few brands as well-known as Simrad.
 Its Cruise series is perfect for pleasure boaters taking an occasional fishing trip.
 The interface is designed around boating.
 It gives live engine data, battery levels, and locations.
 Whether you’re new to boating or experienced, live data helps you run at an optimal speed and minimize mechanical issues.
 For saltwater boating, it comes preloaded with US coastal maps.
 This marks channels and shallow water flats to stay on course and not run aground.
 Paired with traditional sonar, you can see bottom contours and fish if you want to take a few casts.
 The interface is easy-to-use and is sized right for smaller boats.

-What to Consider When Choosing a Fish Finder
+What To Look for in a Fish Finder

 A fish finder can make or break your day on the water.
 Between different brands and technologies, there are plenty of options available.
 Knowing which ones suit your needs will optimize performance and save you money on unnecessary features.
 Fish finders should have easy-to-use imaging, solid mounting hardware, and trolling motor compatibility.
 Units that check these boxes cut down the learning curve on new water bodies and put you on fish.